5 Top Weekly TSX Stocks: Precious Metals and Oil Lead the Way | INN

 Baytex Energy

-Baytex is a Canadian-based company engaged in the acquisition, development and production of crude oil and natural gas in the Western Canadian Sedimentary Basin and in the Eagle Ford in the US.
+Baytex Energy is a Canada-based company engaged in the acquisition, development and production of crude oil and natural gas in the Western Canadian Sedimentary Basin and in the Eagle Ford in the US.

-News from the company in September has been corporate so far, with Baytex announcing a corporate update and a new board appointment.
-According to the update the company has been producing an average of 97,000 barrels of oil equivalent per day in 2019.
+News from the company in September has been corporate so far, with Baytex announcing a company update and a new board appointment.
+According to the update, the company has been producing an average of 97,000 barrels of oil equivalent per day in 2019.

-The company was trading at C$2.27 by last Friday, up 17.62 percent on the week before.
+The firm was trading at C$2.27 by last Friday, up 17.62 percent on the week before.

 Platinum Group Metals

-The company hasn’t posted any updates since late August, when the company had big news on the financing front, closing a US$10.4 million bought deal financing, as well as private placement financings of US$9.2 million and US$10 million.
+The company hasn’t posted any updates since late August, when it had news on the financing front, closing a US$10.4 million bought deal financing, as well as private placement financings of US$9.2 million and US$10 million.
 It also established a US$20 million two to three year credit facility and repaid an existing US$43 million credit facility.

-Platinum Group Metals was trading at C$2.50 by the end of last week, up 17.14 percent over the previous five days’ trading.
+Platinum Group Metals was trading at C$2.50 by the end of last week, up 17.14 percent over the previous five days of trading.

 Sierra Metals

 Diversified mid-tier company Sierra Metals has three producing mines in two countries: Bolivar and Cusi in Mexico and Yauricocha in Peru.
-Its mines primarily produce copper, silver and zinc respectively.
+Its mines primarily produce copper, silver and zinc.

 North American Palladium

 North American Palladium has been mining the precious metal that gives it its name for 25 years at its Lac des Iles underground mine in Ontario.
-The company has recently been ramping up production at the mine.
+The company has recently been ramping up production.

-In news, North American Palladium announced last month that it had acquired a 51 percent interest in the Sunday Lake platinum group metals project in Ontario, near its Lac des Iles mine.
+Last month, North American Palladium acquired a 51 percent interest in the Sunday Lake platinum-group metals project in Ontario, near its Lac des Iles mine.

 North American Palladium was trading at C$18.02 on the TSX last Friday, up 11.51 percent on the previous week.